 Incomplete information means the design will not hit every intended goal.
 That's why it's important to be honest, and share what you really mean, not what you think you want.
 It's not even funny how many times clients have requested a “simple and minimal” design, and then weren't happy because it lacked the frills.
 Don't ask for minimal if it's not what you really want!

 When I go to a hairdresser, I print out a bunch of pictures that show what I like, and tell her to do what she thinks would work best for my hair texture and the shape of my face – because that’s her job.
 Trying to describe what I like in words is much more difficult.

-Business owners often use words like “simple” and “minimal” without knowing what they mean in a visual sense.
+Business owners often say they want a “simple”, “minimal”, or an “elegant logo” without knowing what this means in a visual sense.
 It’s then the designer's job to decipher those terms and turn them into symbols, colors and composition.